Disclaimer: All rights not to me.

 The brothers shared a look.
 "Are you seeing something we aren't?"
 Albus asked.

 "Yeah.
-All I see is the Hog's Head, and that can't possibly be the surprise you're so excited for…" James trailed off their, the light going off over his head as if someone had just set the sun there.
-It was bright, big, and a spectacular revelation he came across.
+All I see is the Hog's Head, and that can't possibly be the surprise you're so excited for…" James trailed off there, the light going off over his head as if someone had just set the sun there.
+It was bright, big, and meant he came across a spectacular revelation.
 "Oh.
 Oh."

 "You're not serious?"
 James asked, grinning like mad.

 Teddy didn't respond, only smiled, extremely proud of himself.

 "What?"
 Albus asked a little more impatiently.
 "What is it?"

 "Really, Teddy?
 Really?"
 James was practically buzzing with excitement.

 "No way!"
 James punched his fist in the air.
 "You're the best, Teddy!
 Honestly!"